 How Not to Succeed in The Art World

-* Spontaneously introduce yourself to anyone you think has any standing in the art world and/or any ability-- real or perceived-- to buy, sell, broker, critique, review, advance, or otherwise represent you or your art.
-Make no attempt to explain why you're introducing yourself, how you know who they are, what the purpose of your introduction is, why you or your art is relevant to what they do, what you expect to accomplish by speaking with them, or what they can expect to accomplish by speaking with you.
+* Spontaneously introduce yourself to anyone who you think has any standing in the art world and/or any ability-- real or perceived-- to buy, sell, broker, critique, review, advance, or otherwise represent you or your art.
+Start by saying something like, "I'm an artist."
+Other than that, make no attempt to explain why you're introducing yourself, how you know who they are, what the purpose of the introduction is, why you or your art is relevant to what they do, what you expect to accomplish by speaking with them, or what they can expect to accomplish by speaking with you.

-* Pay no attention to how disinterested anyone might be in either learning about your art, hearing your life story, or continuing any type of conversation regardless of the content.
+* Pay no attention to how interested or disinterested anyone might be in either learning about your art, hearing your life story, or continuing any type of conversation with you regardless of the content.
 Just keep talking.

 * Whenever and wherever possible say the following: "Hi, I'm an artist.
 Would you like to see my art?"
 You can do this in person, by phone, by email, by mail, etc.